Japanese submarine I-53 (1942): Second kaiten mission

 On 27 March 1945, I-53 was assigned to the Tatara Kaiten Group along with I-44, I-47, I-56, and I-58 for an attack on American ships off Okinawa, with I-47 serving as the group's flagship.
 She got underway from Kure on the afternoon of 30 March 1945 bound for Hikari, where she was to embark four kaitens and their pilots.
 While conducting a trim test en route, however, she grazed a magnetic mine laid by a United States Army Air Forces B-29 Superfortress off Iwai Island on the northern side of the eastern entrance to Suō-nada in the Seto Inland Sea.
 The mine exploded, knocking out her diesel engines, destroying a number of her batteries, and causing a leak in a fuel tank on her starboard side.
 The damage forced her to return to Kure on one shaft, using her auxiliary engine.

 April–July 1945

+I-53 departing Otsujima for her third Kaiten mission, during which she sank the USS Underhill, 14 July 1945.

 After arriving at Kure on 1 April 1945, I-53 entered drydock for repairs.
 In addition, her forward 140 mm deck gun was removed to make room for fittings on her forward deck allowing her to carry two more kaitens, giving her a maximum kaiten-carrying capability of six.
 Shipyard workers also equipped her with a snorkel and fitted underwater access tubes for all six of her kaitens so that their pilots could man them while she was submerged.
 With the work complete, she departed Kure on 9 July 1945 bound for Otsujima and carried out combat exercises during her voyage.
 She arrived at Otsujima on 13 July 1945.